amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.0-draft.rst

 Checkpoint
 ----------

-The ''checkpoint'' element deines the filenaming scheme and frequency for writing out the checkpoint files.
+The ''checkpoint'' element defines the filenaming scheme and frequency for writing out the checkpoint files.
 As mentioned above, the user does not influence what is written to the checkpoint files.
 Thus, the ''checkpoint'' element has the following requiements

 .. code-block:: xml

   <checkpoint>
-      Required Elements: base_filename, num_digits, time_macro
+      Required Elements: base_filename, num_digits, cycle_macro
       Optional Elements: NONE
   </checkpoint>

 The *base_filename* element contain the text component of the how the checkpoint files will be named.
 The *base_filename* is appended with an index number to indicate the seqential order of the checkpoint files.
-The *num_digits* elements indicates how many digits to use for the index. (*EIB NOTE* - verify if this is sequence index or interation id)  Final the *time_macro* element indicates the previously defined time_macro to be used to determin the frequency at which to write the checkpoint files.
+The *num_digits* elements indicates how many digits to use for the index. (*EIB NOTE* - verify if this is sequence index or interation id)  Final the *cycle_macro* element indicates the previously defined cycle_macro to be used to determine the frequency at which to write the checkpoint files.

 Example: